jehawb/SpringMusicDB/README.md

 # Music database

-This is a school project for Haaga-Helia University of Applied Sciences back end course.
+This is a school project for Haaga-Helia University of Applied Sciences back end programming course.

 Project is a small solo project about a music database.